Skip to content

 Answer: O negative.

-Why it stumps people: Two words trip people up: “donor” and “recipient.”
+The wording that confuses: Two words tangle here, “donor” and “recipient.”
 O negative gives to everyone.
 AB positive receives from everyone.
-O negative red blood cells lack A, B, and Rh antigens, making them safe for any patient in an emergency.
+O negative red blood cells carry no A, B, or Rh antigens, which makes them safe for any patient in an emergency.

 13. What is the fastest muscle in the human body?
 (Medium)